 Matt’s experience includes representing:

-- Advent International in its acquisitions of Genoa, a QoL Healthcare Company; Ansira Partners; Walmart Brazil; AccentCare; Aimbridge Hospitality; and Nielsen Global Connect, as well as Aimbridge Hospitality’s acquisition of Interstate Hotels & Resorts.
+- Advent International in its acquisitions of Genoa, a QoL Healthcare Company, Ansira Partners, Walmart Brazil, AccentCare, Aimbridge Hospitality, Nielsen Global Connect; and the BioPharma Solutions business of Baxter, as well as Aimbridge Hospitality’s acquisition of Interstate Hotels & Resorts, the combination of Nielsen Global Connect with GfK, and the sale of Grupo CRM to Nestle.

-- Gauge Capital in its acquisitions of Wireless Vision, Infosoft (n/k/a Circa), Miami Beach Medical Group, TVC Enterprises, irth Solutions, Schlesinger Group, NINJIO, Centegix, 7 Mindsets, Exigo, Vimergy, and Exact Customer; numerous subsequent transactions by Gauge Capital portfolio companies; and several sale transactions, including the sale of Teachers of Tomorrow to TPG Capital’s Rise Fund and the sale of irth Solutions to Blackstone Energy Partners.
+- Gauge Capital in its acquisitions of Wireless Vision, Infosoft (n/k/a Circa), Miami Beach Medical Group, TVC Enterprises, irth Solutions, Schlesinger Group, NINJIO, Centegix, 7 Mindsets, Exigo, Vimergy, Exact Customer, Streamline Healthcare Solutions, Loving Tan, Engine Transmission & Exchange, and Craftable; numerous subsequent transactions by Gauge Capital portfolio companies; and several sale transactions, including the sale of Teachers of Tomorrow to TPG Capital’s Rise Fund, the sale of irth Solutions to Blackstone Energy Partners, the sale of Circa to Mitratech, and the sale of TVC to Love’s.

-- CIVC Partners in its acquisitions of KPA Services, Magna Legal Services, Specialized Elevator Services, Crest Insurance Group, Young & Associates, 829 Studios, Continuum Companies, and Allata; its significant minority investment in Signers National; numerous subsequent transactions by CIVC portfolio companies; the sale of Specialized Elevator Services to 3Phase Elevator; the sale of Magna Legal Services to Odyssey Investment Partners; and in connection with the majority investment in KPA Services by Providence Equity Partners.
+- CIVC Partners in its acquisitions of KPA Services, Magna Legal Services, Specialized Elevator Services, Crest Insurance Group, Young & Associates, 829 Studios, Continuum Companies, Allata, and Industrial Networking Solutions; its significant minority investment in Signers National; numerous subsequent transactions by CIVC portfolio companies; the sale of Specialized Elevator Services to 3Phase Elevator; the sale of Magna Legal Services to Odyssey Investment Partners; and in connection with the majority investment in KPA Services by Providence Equity Partners.

 - Sixth Street in its Series D investment in Caris and its Series C investment in ConcertAI.